 UrbanArt is funded in part by ArtsMemphis, the Tennessee Arts Commission, and donations from private citizens.
-Furthermore, UrbanArt acts as project manager for the ‘Percent for Art’ programs of the City of Memphis, as well as Memphis City Schools.
+Furthermore, UrbanArt acts as project manager for the ‘Percent for Art’ programs of the City of Memphis, as well as Shelby County Schools.

 UrbanArt is an active member of Americans for the Arts, Tennesseans for the Arts, the Public Art Network, and the Greater Memphis Regional Chamber of Commerce.
 All donations to UrbanArt are tax deductible to the extent allowed by law.

-Since the UrbanArt’s 1997 founding a substantial public art collection of close to 100 public artworks has been created, working closely with our partners and the City of Memphis to establish a solid foundation we build on for further growth.
+Since the UrbanArt’s 1997 founding, a substantial public art collection of close to 100 public artworks has been created, working closely with our partners and the City of Memphis to establish a solid foundation that we can build on for further growth.
 Program areas encompass the following:

 • Public art facilitation services and partnerships with the public and private sector: The UrbanArt Commission manages the City of Memphis Percent-for-Art program, established in 2002.
 Download a copy of the City of Memphis public art guidelines.

 UrbanArt’s public art consulting and design services are tailored to each project for a variety of client types, including commercial, residential, municipal, and community groups on a fee-for-service basis.
 Commissioned artists range from international to local in recognition.
 We are committed to design excellence and best practices in the field of public art.